jordhor/grecaptcha/README.md

 ## Back-end

-Store our keys in a server file like `/recaptcha/keys.php`.
+Store our keys in a server file.
+`recaptcha/keys.php`.
 ```php
 <?php
     // NOTE: Get a key from https://www.google.com/recaptcha/admin/create